tishion/mmLoader/README.md

 You can just include the mmLoader\mmLoader folder as source file in your projects, or just copy files in that folder to your projects.

-Threre are three ways to use it.
+There are three ways to use it.

 1. Use the source code:
    Just copy the source file inyo your projects.